ayuinc/new-york-city-education-data-service/README.md

 NYC Education Test
 ======

-This app generates a report that compared JSON for the 7032 JSON school records from ayu.com/nyceducation and compares them with the actual data from a CSV.
+This app has three features: search by address with geolocation data, fuzzy search by name, and a report generator that compareds JSON for the 7032 JSON school records from ayu.com/nyceducation and compares them with the actual data from a CSV.

 Eventually the aim is to be able to make the testing of data more scalable by allowing a user to load a CSV on the browser and generating a report that is emailed to the user.